 The agency will ask the applicant to agree to the working conditions and terms of the contract.
 You will have to agree on the number of working hours, salary, and other living conditions.

-Please keep in mind that there are laws regarding domestic workers and one should read them before applying for the housemaid in Saudi Arabia.
-You can read them in this link “Domestic Workers’ Laws in Saudi Arabia”.
+Domestic Workers’ Laws: Please keep in mind that there are laws regarding domestic workers and one should read them before applying for the housemaid in Saudi Arabia.
+You can read them on this link “Domestic Workers’ Laws in Saudi Arabia”.